Robert S. Brookings: Author

 Brookings wrote three books: Industrial Ownership (1925), Economic Democracy (1929), and The Way Forward (1932).

 Personal life

+Brookings built three mansions in St. Louis and also had a country estate in what is now Affton, Missouri.
+In 1884, he purchased Kentucky Derby winner Aristides, eventually selling him prior to selling his farm in 1893.

-Brookings was a bachelor until he was 77 years old.
-He built three mansions in St. Louis and also had a country estate.
-In 1927, surprising his friends, he eloped with 51-year-old Isabel January.
-January and Brookings had known each other for years, and she contributed a building to the Washington University School of Law and one as a headquarters for the Brookings Institution.
+He was a bachelor until he was 77 years old.
+In 1927, surprising his friends, he eloped with 51-year-old Isabel Valle January (1876–1965) of San Remo, Italy.
+They married in 1927, at an Episcopal Church.
+They had known each other for years, and she contributed a building to the Washington University School of Law and one as a headquarters for the Brookings Institution.

-Brookings married Isabel Valle January (1876–1965) of San Remo, Italy, in 1927 at an Episcopal Church.
+Brookings was an amateur violinist.
+He retired temporarily in his 30s and spent a year in Europe, during which time he studied violin with master violinist Joseph Joachim.
+Joachim advised Brookings to buy a renowned violin which has become known as the ‘Brookings’ Amati.
+When Brookings returned from his retirement, he stopped playing the violin.
+In 1938, the Brookings Amati was given to the Library of Congress by Isabel.

-He died on November 15, 1932, in Washington, D.C.
+Brookings died at age 81 on November 15, 1932, at his home in Washington, D.C., after a two-week illness.
 He is buried at Bellefontaine Cemetery in St. Louis.

 Awards

 Brookings was awarded honorary degrees from Yale University, Harvard University, the University of Missouri and Washington University.